kmkouokam/Refonte-Multi-Cloud-Production-Ready-project/README.md

 It provisions cloud infrastructure, builds and pushes a Flask application container, and deploys it automatically using Helm.

 ---
+### 1️⃣ Prerequisites

+Ensure you have:
+- AWS CLI & GCP SDK configured
+- Docker Desktop running
+- kubectl and Helm installed
+- Terraform initialized in the `master` branch

 ## 🏗️ Branch Overview